Buying A Closed Business & Selling A Closed Business

 - Lower Sales Price: Because the business has been closed, it had less income for a time and will be listed for sale at a lower price.
 Businesses that have been closed can sometimes take longer to sell so their price can drop over time.

 - Easier Transition: It can be easier to transition into a business that has been closed because the owner has not been managing the business and you are taking over their role as the business owner.

-- No Employee Difficulties: If the business is closed, then it probably doesn’t have many employees.
+- No Employee Difficulties: If the business is closed, then it probably does not have many employees.
 Sometimes there can be difficulties with employees when buying a new business.
 In this situation, you will be hiring the employees yourself and have the opportunity to make the business reflect your work ethic and values more effectively.

 - Situational Opportunity: Due to the business being closed you have a situational opportunity when you take over the business.
-Using it as a PR stunt, you can highlight the history and good of the business (past relationships, online presence, and public perception) while also downplaying anything the business did poorly in the past.
-This can get inertia behind your business
+Using it as a PR stunt, you can highlight the history and good parts of the business (past relationships, online presence, and public perception) while also downplaying anything the business did poorly in the past.
+This can get inertia behind your business.

 Risks To Buying A Closed Business

 There are always risks in buying a closed business.
 Why is it closed in the first place?
 Will it be able to resurface and create the return on the initial investment?
 Below are a few of the risks when purchasing a business that has been closed:

 - Inability To Gain Inertia: Starting a race from a sitting position is difficult.
 Starting a business that has already closed down can be difficult too.
 Make sure you know as much as you can about the business’s situation before purchasing.
 This way you can make sure you can make a profit from the business.

 - Unknown Status Of The Business: When a business is closed for a large amount of time there are a lot of unknowns and a lot of things that can fall through the cracks.
 Make sure the closed business you purchase is up to date on licenses and insurance.
 You do not want the materials and tools you just purchased to have gone bad or break while the business was closed.